• Skip to content

 • Chemical manufacture

-When is a permit required?
+When is an approval required?

-A business generating trade waste without a permit is in breach of the Water Supply Safety and Reliability Act 2008 which states that 'a person must not discharge trade waste into a provider's infrastructure with the written consent of the service provider'.
+A business generating trade waste without a permit is in breach of the Water Supply Safety and Reliability Act 2008 which states that 'a person must not discharge trade waste into a provider's infrastructure without the written consent of the service provider'.
 Penalties apply for noncompliance.

 Approval process

-• Determine your businesses category of discharge
+• Determine your businesses category of discharge (refer to Sections 7 and 8 of the TWMP).

 • Undertake construction of your facility and arrange for annual fee payments to be made